mihirajgaonkar/dbt_learnings/README.md

 {% endif %}
 ```
 - *in the above code we are only updating the position and department column if new records are updated post max value in the updated_at column*
-- *dbt checks and updates values based on the defined unique_key i.e id column*
+- *dbt checks and updates values based on the defined unique_key i.e id column* [View File](https://github.com/mihirajgaonkar/dbt_learnings/blob/main/models/incremental_example/incremental_employee.sql)
 ---

 ## Environment Variables
-*here we have created a model to filter values where sales is > variable(sales_expectation), we can define the variable in the yml file or during runtime and reference the variable in the model*
+*here we have created a model to filter values where sales is > variable(sales_expectation), we can define the variable in the yml file or during runtime and reference the variable in the model* [View File](https://github.com/mihirajgaonkar/dbt_learnings/tree/main/models/environment_variable)
 - **Defined in `dbt_project.yml`:**
   ```yaml
   vars: